mindreframer/golang-stuff/Readme.md

       A Go implementation of the Raft distributed consensus protocol.
        85 commits, 141 stars, 8 forks

+    buger/gor:
+      HTTP traffic replay in real-time.
+Replay traffic from production to staging and dev environments.
+       47 commits, 486 stars, 21 forks

     BurntSushi/cmail:
       cmail runs a command and sends the output to your email address at certain intervals.
        8 commits, 2 stars, 0 forks